 Lawyers in Hong Kong do not usually give legal opinions in this respect.

 There are no disclosure requirements specifically relating to securitisation under Hong Kong law.
-However, please see 4.2 General Disclosure Laws or Regulations for certain general rules for disclosure applicable to securitisation.
+However, please see 4.2 General Disclosure Laws or Regulations for certain general rules for disclosure applicable to securitisations.

-Under the CWUMPO, an offer of debt securities to the public in Hong Kong, unless otherwise exempted, must be issued with a prospectus that complies with the mandatory requirements set forth in the CWUMPO.
-For instance, the prospectus must specify the general nature of the business of the issuer, the investors' rights in respect of interest, security and redemption, and other information that is sufficient to enable a reasonable person to form a valid and justifiable opinion in investing in such debt securities.
-Additionally, unless otherwise exempted, the issuance must also be authorised by the Securities and Futures Commission (SFC).
+Under the CWUMPO, an offer of debt securities to the public in Hong Kong – unless otherwise exempted – must be issued with a prospectus that complies with the mandatory requirements set forth in the CWUMPO.
+For instance, the prospectus must specify the general nature of the business of the issuer, the investors' rights in respect of interest, security and redemption, and other information that is sufficient to enable a reasonable person to form a valid and justifiable opinion on investing in such debt securities.
+Unless otherwise exempted, the issuance must also be authorised by the Securities and Futures Commission (SFC).

-Nevertheless, the CWUMPO and the SFO also provide a number of exemptions in respect of the above requirements.
-The following two exemptions are often sought by the parties in a securitisation.
+Nevertheless, the CWUMPO and the SFO provide a number of exemptions in respect of the above requirements.
+The following two exemptions are often sought by the parties in a securitisation: